chakki-works/seqeval/README.md

 # seqeval
-seqeval is a testing framework for sequence labeling.
-You can evaluate named-entity recognition, part-of-speech tagging, semantic role labeling and so on.
+seqeval is a Python testing framework for sequence labeling. seqeval can measures the performance of chunking tasks such as named-entity recognition, part-of-speech tagging, semantic role labeling and so on.

+This is well-tested by using the Perl script [conlleval](https://www.clips.uantwerpen.be/conll2002/ner/bin/conlleval.txt), which can be used for measuring the performance of a system that has processed the CoNLL-2000 shared task data.

+## Support features
 seqeval supports following formats:
 * IOB1
 * IOB2